Buffalo Central Terminal: In popular culture

+The train platforms appear in the 1982 film Best Friends.
+The train arrival scene was shot in 1981, two years after Amtrak service ended, but before the connection to the terminal building was severed.

+A photo of the abandoned train platforms was used for the cover art of Canadian artist Robbie Robertson's 1987 debut solo album.

+Central Terminal stood in for Chicago Union Station in The Natural.
+Filming took place in 1983 while Conrail still occupied part of the building.

-In November, 2005, Red Scream Films LLC shot its first feature film, Prison of the Psychotic Damned, in the Terminal.
+In November, 2005, a local film company shot its first feature film, Prison of the Psychotic Damned, in the Terminal.
 The low-budget film details what happens when a group of dysfunctional ghost-hunters decide to spend a night in the long rumored to be haunted structure.
-A benefit sneak-peek screening of the film, with all proceeds going to the CTRC, was held on June 23, 2006, at 6 pm.
-The film company returned to the Terminal in August to shoot part of its third feature FrightWorld.
+A benefit screening of the film was held at the Terminal on June 23, 2006.

-The paranormal investigators, The Atlantic Paranormal Society (TAPS), visited the terminal for about a week in June, 2008 and aired their findings on Ghost Hunters (Episode 417 - "Speaking With the Dead"), September 24, 2008.
+The paranormal investigators, The Atlantic Paranormal Society (TAPS), visited the terminal for about a week in June, 2008 and aired their findings on Ghost Hunters (Episode 417 – "Speaking With the Dead"), September 24, 2008.
 Footage taken during this investigation shows that, aside from the main concourse, the entire complex is still currently in a state of heavy disrepair.
 The spin-off show Ghost Hunters Academy visited the terminal for the episode broadcast December 2, 2009.
 On October 31, 2010 (Halloween), Ghost Hunters aired a live 6-hour broadcast from the station.

+The Central Concourse and other Buffalo landmarks appear in Marshall, the 2017 biographical film of US Supreme Court Justice Thurgood Marshall.
+Parts of the interior were cosmetically restored as part of filming for the movie.

+In 2018, the Terminal was used as the filming location for the music video promoting hip-hop producer DJ Premier's track "Headlines", which features Buffalo-based rap group Griselda Records, consisting of rappers Westside Gunn, Conway the Machine, and Benny the Butcher.
+The video included shots of the musicians in various locations within the Terminal grounds, as well as other shots of areas within Buffalo's East Side neighborhood.

+Scenes for the 2020 film Clover were shot around the Terminal and the grain elevators.